How to Connect Your AI Tools to Your Business Apps — Without Writing Code

 And it just… does it.
 No copy-paste.
 No switching tabs.
 Claude reads the tickets directly from Zendesk, writes the summary, and posts it to Slack — all in one prompt.

-This is possible today, through something called MCP servers.
-You don’t need to understand how they work.
+This is possible today, through something called Model Context Protocol (MCP) servers.
+You don’t need to understand the complex programming behind them.
 You just need to connect them — like installing an app from an app store.

 What Is an MCP Server?
 (The Non-Technical Version)

-Think of an MCP server as a bridge between your AI tool and a business app.
+Think of an MCP server as a bridge:

 Each bridge connects your AI to one app.
 You can connect as many bridges as you need.